benji/darwins-dream-cpp/README.md

 - a bit less linear?
 Maybe allow to grow from any existing cell, not only the head?

+One way would be to have a DNA model being vector<int[2]> containing for every strand:
+- the position of the cell to grow
+- the direction of growth

 - Ideas of constraints to add:
   * some kind of gravity to have creatures a bit more balanced